cvanaret/Uno/README.md

    <img src="docs/figures/combination_hypergraph.png" alt="Combination hypergraph" width="75%" />
 </p>

 Uno 1.0 implements the following strategies.
-Any combination can be generated without any programming effort from the user.
+Any strategy combination can be generated without any programming effort from the user.
+Note that all combinations do not necessarily result in sensible algorithms, or even convergent approaches.
 <p align="center">
    <img src="docs/figures/hypergraph_uno.png" alt="Uno 1.0 hypergraph" width="65%" />
 </p>